inmanta/inmanta-core/docs/administrators/auth.rst

     - agent
     - compiler
-    - api (cli, dashboard, 3rd party service)
+    - api (cli, web-console, 3rd party service)
  * ``urn:inmanta:env`` An *optional* claim.
 When this claim is present the token is scoped to this inmanta environment.
 All tokens that the server generates for agents and compilers have this claim present to limit their access to the environment they belong to.